gflohr/qgoda-site/en/docs/multilanguage-overview.md

 But it also returns the translation for the string, when the document is rendered.

+See [@ q.lanchor(name = 'translating-templates') @] for more information!

 ### Editorial Content

 For content, you have two options which both have their pros and cons.

 #### Separate Documents For Each Language

 You can simply copy the documents from the main language into a separate file and translate it.
-This is easy to understand and setup but it has maintainance issues.
+See [@ q.lanchor( name = 'separate-documents-for-each-language') @] for details on how to use this.

+This is a simple approach and usually sufficient when the document in question rarely changes.
+A blog post, a news article or similar documents are usually written just once and then never touched again.

 #### Using Translation Catalogs

+Other documents are expected to change frequently.
+One example is documentation, like the one that you are reading.
+If you are translating such documents as a whole, no matter whether it is markdown, HTML, Microsoft Word or just plain text, a translator always has to find the differences in the original document and modify the translation accordingly.
+This is a tedious and therefore expensive task.

+A much better approach is to split a document into more manageable smaller chunks.
+Modern translation frameworks like [GNU Gettext](https://www.gnu.org/software/gettext/) - the system that internationalization with Qgoda is built upon - aids even more in translation by marking the differences to older versions and even allowing machine translations at least as a starting point.

+See [@ q.lanchor(name = 'using-translation-catalogs') @] for the pros and cons and gory details of this approach.

 Qgoda also offers you the possibility to extract the translatable content from the master document into a `.po` file.
 Instead of a complete, translated copy of the original document, you just create a minimal *trigger document*: